Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Open the application on a tablet.
 2. Navigate through different components and menus.

-**Expected Result:**  Verify that the interface adjusts correctly to tablet dimensions and remains functional.
+**Expected Result:** Interface should adjusts correctly to tablet dimensions and remains functional.

+**Actual Result:** Interface adjusts correctly to tablet dimensions and remains functional.

 ---